Blue Badge Scheme

 Use the following document to check your eligibility for a blue badge (50 KB PDF) Opens in a new window .

 The Blue Badge application form was amended as of 1st January 2012.
 It requests detailed information so that local authorities can process applications more effectively and take informed decisions about whether applicants meet the eligibility criteria or require further assessment.

 Applicants should be aware that all documents relating to their application will be dealt with in line with the Data Protection Act 1998.
 The authority is under a duty to protect the public funds it administers and information provided may be shared within the local authority, with other local authorities, the police and parking enforcement officers to detect and prevent fraud and other bodies responsible for auditing or administering public funds.
 Any medical information that you supply to support your application is deemed, under the Data Protection Act, to be "sensitive personal data" and will only be disclosed to third parties as necessary for the operation and administration of the Blue Badge Scheme, and to other Government Departments or agencies to validate proof of entitlement or as otherwise required by law.
-For more details on Data Protection see this website's National Fraud Initiative - How we use your information page or contact the Head of Law and Administration at LAWADMIN@angus.gov.uk.
+For more details on Data Protection see this website's National Fraud Initiative - How we use your information page or contact the Head of Legal and Democratic Services at LEGDEM@angus.gov.uk.

 Download application forms: